Example Image

 When the Royal Swedish Academy announced that this year’s Nobel Prize in Economics would go to Joel Mokyr, Philippe Aghion, and Peter Howitt “for their analysis of innovation-led growth,” it reaffirmed a fundamental truth of capitalism: prosperity comes not from stability, but from creative destruction—the process of competition and renewal that economist Joseph Schumpeter highlighted nearly a century ago.

-Joel Mokyr, the Northwestern University economic historian, has spent a career asking why the modern world began when and where it did.
+Joel Mokyr, the Northwestern University economic historian, has spent a career asking why modern economic growth began when and where it did.
 Why did sustained economic growth first emerge in Britain and the Netherlands around 1750, after millennia of stagnation elsewhere?
 His answer: a revolution in ideas.

 Mokyr's point is that economic progress depends less on machines or government programs than on an open society that rewards curiosity and tolerates dissent.
 For Mokyr, economic freedom and intellectual freedom are two sides of the same coin.
 Political fragmentation (that is, the presence of a large number of competing European states) made it possible for innovative ideas to thrive, as entrepreneurs, innovators, and ideologues could easily flee to a neighboring state if their own state tried to suppress their ideas and activities.
 Technology like the printing press played a pivotal role in the exchange of ideas, and constraints on the executive through the development of parliamentary bodies prevented rulers from halting innovation.